PandelisT/shopify_extension_flask/README.md

 The extension includes the addition of new tables and relationships including adding tags, habits and notes to customers and connecting products with blog posts.

-The endpoints for this project can be found in openapi.yml.
+The endpoints for this project can be found in swagger.yml.

+The GitHub repository for this can be found here: https://github.com/PandelisT/shopify_extension_flask

 ## Instructions